 The old saying goes ‘untidy desk, untidy mind’ and it often stands true when it comes to a workplace.
-Having untidy jumbled up workspaces is known to directly correlate with less efficiency and productivity at work.
-In addition to that, untidy offices can exude a negative effect and a poor impression to your visitors.
+Having untidy jumbled up work-spaces is known to correlate with less efficiency and productivity at work directly.
+In addition to that, untidy offices can exude an adverse effect and a weak impression on your visitors.

 Regular cleaning of your office should be an essential part of your daily operations.
 It is a rewarding long term investment that can improve the efficiency of your employees and give an impressive outlook to your business.

 Still not convinced how a clean office can help you?
 Read on as we list the top reasons!

 The employees of your company spend more than half of their day at the office.
 By keeping their place of employment clean, you can make sure that their work areas are neat, well-organized, and most importantly, ready for work.

 Disorganized and untidy workplaces can be distracting to the employees. says Vipy Agarwal, owner of Sturdy Sports.
 They can get in the way of your employees completing their tasks.
 Blocked pathways through the desks can make it challenging to move around, which might affect their motivation and make them and feel unhappy at work.

 By taking steps to implement an organized clutter-free office, you will also indirectly encourage other employees to tidy up their areas, resulting in a happy and productive workspace.

 If you need some statistics to go along with that, a recent study by Brigham Young University revealed that 88% of the individuals that were interviewed described that their productiveness and the ability to concentrate and learn were hindered in a dingy and unkempt area.

 If your company welcomes visitors regularly, hiring professional cleaners is crucial in nailing that perfect first impression.